LLAyaya/Irrigation_system/README.md

 - Close valve 3, open pump 1 for 10 seconds
 - Turn off pump 1, turn on pump 2 for 30 seconds.
 - Finally, turn off pump 2.

 At the end of this process, pump 2 will turn off.
 Suppose that the next 60 seconds the above process will be repeated.
-Students implement the irrigation system described above, illustrating each device (valve or pump) with an LED light.
-The light will come on when the valve is opened or the pump is turned on.
-Otherwise, the light will turn off.
-A group of 5 - 7 students is allowed in this project

 # Software requirement
 - STM32Cube IDE
 - Proteus 8